Change your coverage

 To make a change when a special open enrollment event occurs:

-Your personnel, payroll, or benefits office must receive the appropriate Employee Enrollment/Change form no later than 60 days after the event that created the special open enrollment.
-However, if adding a newborn or newly adopted child, and adding the child increases your premium, your employer must receive this form no later than 12 months after the birth or adoption.
+Your personnel, payroll, or benefits office must receive the appropriate Employee Enrollment/Change form no later than 60 days after the event that created the special open enrollment along with proof of the event that created the special open enrollment (See PEBB Program Policy Addendum 45-2A for a list of valid documents).
+If adding a newborn or newly adopted child, and adding the child increases your premium, your employer must receive this form no later than 12 months after the birth or adoption.

 You can make some changes during the year without a special open enrollment event.